ONSdigital/dp/LOGGING_STANDARDS.md

 | 3    | INFO     | All non-failure events

 For example, if in the process of serving an HTTP request an action is retried three times, the first two failures would have a severity of `WARN`, whereas the third time would have an `ERROR`.

+### Arbitrary data fields

+There are two arbitrary `data` fields in the logging spec.
+One at the top level for general event specific data and one under `error` for error specific data.
+These fields are a map/object in code, but will be stored as a string field by the centralised logging service to allow additional detail to be added to an event without needing to worry about key name collision.
+These details can still be searched using a general text search on the `data` field.

+The `data` fields are a means of adding event specific details that help in understanding the event, but are not common enough to justify a field in the spec.
+These fields are an important part of the event data and it is important that the data be useful and well structured.

 ##### Kafka